barseghyanartur/django-anysearch-dsl/README.rst

 The plan is to stay in sync with the django-anysearch-dsl_, so if you're missing a feature or have a bugfix, please propose it in the upstream.

+- Submit PRs here only if they are solely related to this package and not the django-elasticsearch-dsl_.
+- Do not propose code style changes or changes that contain reformatting of the code (like ``black`` or ``isort`` fixes).
+Such things shall be proposed in the django-elasticsearch-dsl_.
+Code changes to this package are kept minimal, so that it's easier to stay in sync.

 Versioning is kept in sync up to the ``build`` (in terms of Semantic versioning ``major.minor[.build[.revision]``), so version 7.2.2.x of this library would represent the version 7.2.2 of the upstream.